Stress Effects on Focus and Learning

 Focus, Memory and Learning

 Stress has a specific effect on both focus and memory.
 Focus and memory are the beginning steps to studying and learning.
 Your body functions either in growth function or protection function.
-When your body is responding to_59620534_jex_1376668_de27-1 danger, your growth function shuts down as protection function takes over making focus and memory difficult.
+When your body is responding to danger, your growth function shuts down as protection function takes over making focus and memory difficult.

 It is the same for all mammals.
 If you have ever had a pet cat ready to deliver kittens, you may have experienced this: although you’ve made a comfortable little bed on the floor for your cat to have her kittens, you come home to find she is having her kittens on your couch.
 You gently lift the cat off the couch to the floor and labor stops for anywhere from a few hours to half a day.
 The perception of danger provokes fear, and the nervous system switches from growth function to protection function until it perceives the danger has past.